danalejosolerma/Segmentation_satellite_images/README.md

   https://www.youtube.com/watch?v=jvZm8REF2KY&t=2058s&ab_channel=DigitalSreeni

   The results obtained are a first good approximation of what is wanted for this task.
-  The trained network has a Jaccard similarity (SIMRATIO) of 0.7925, which is pretty decent
+  The trained network can be used by downloading the file 'u_net_semantic.h5'.
+During the training it was obtained a Jaccard similarity (SIMRATIO) of 0.7925, which is pretty decent for the simplicity of the model.